 You should place an air purifier in the room where you spend the most time or needed air cleaning.
 Typically it will be in the bedroom due to the limited space and dirty vent.
 Just make sure to leave 1-2 feet of space between the wall or sofa so the airflow does not get impeded.
 You should also leave the air cleaner on all the time as there are neverending dust particles in the air.
 Runtime is very important in determining the efficiency of air cleaning.
 It takes at least a few hours for an air purifier to clean the room and the dust particles will gradually buildup when it's off.

 What Is House Dust Made Of?

-In short, house dust is not just made of grey dirt and human skin cells that settle on surfaces.
-It contains various bits of accumulated pollutants in the house.
+Domestic dust AKA house dust is not just made of grey dirt and human skin cells that settle on surfaces.
+It comprises various bits of accumulated tiny particles in the house such as: